The Politics of Not Curing Bell's Palsy

 The Health Wyze Protocol

-Bell's palsy is related to herpes, a virus which the majority of the population silently hosts without showing any symptoms.
+Bell's palsy can be caused by any member of the herpes family, so there is no specific Bell's Palsy virus.
+The majority of the population hosts herpes viruses silently without showing any symptoms.
 It is therefore strongly recommended that the patient's diet be high in L-lysine and low in L-arginine.
 The herpes virus becomes dormant under high levels of L-lysine, an amino acid that is present in many fruits, vegetables, and proteins.
-A healthy diet is usually higher in lysine.
+A healthy diet is usually higher in lysine than arginine.
+The herpes virus is suppressed whenever the body contains more lysine than arginine, so the two act as opposites in the case of herpes.
 Use the chart below to ensure that the diet is higher in lysine than arginine.
-It would be wise to purchase an actual lysine supplement and to take about 1500 mg.
+It would be wise to purchase an actual lysine supplement and to take about 1,500 mg.
 (1.5 grams) of it each day, until the virus becomes dormant.

 The B vitamins have repeatedly been shown to help in healing damaged nerves in studies.
 They are also especially good for brain health, and thereby concentration.
 Supplementation with the B vitamins is strongly recommended.
 When buying these supplements, be sure to read the labels.
 Vitamin B-12 should be in the form of methylcobalamin instead of cyanocobalamin, B-9 should be either folic acid or the superior folate, and also supplement with B-6.
 These will dramatically speed recovery.